Anthony Davis: National team career

 On May 2, 2012, following a rash of injuries to players who had been on the 20-man Team USA basketball roster in January (notably center Dwight Howard), Davis was named as one of the finalists for the 2012 Olympic basketball team.
 Davis, along with Greg Monroe, was under consideration to fill the vacancy at center resulting from Howard's injury.
 Davis would be the first American player since Emeka Okafor (2004) to have competed in the Olympics without any prior NBA experience.
 By the beginning of July, he was one of six players (along with Blake Griffin, James Harden, Rudy Gay, Andre Iguodala and Eric Gordon) competing for the final three roster spots, according to USA Basketball director Jerry Colangelo.
 Tyson Chandler, Kevin Love, Griffin and Davis were the only true post players among the final 15.
 It was reported that Davis "suffered a severely sprained ankle in a workout" on June 30 and "almost assuredly [would] bypass a chance to play for Team USA [that] summer in the London Olympics."
-On July 12, 2012, however, he was selected for the Olympic team after Griffin suffered an injury to the same knee he injured in the 2012 NBA Playoffs, making him the only amateur player on the team.
+On July 12, 2012, however, he was selected for the Olympic team after Griffin suffered an injury to the same knee he injured in the 2012 NBA playoffs, making him the only college player on the team.
 The team went undefeated in London and won the gold medal match over Spain.

 Davis was also a member of the 2014 national team that won the gold medal in the 2014 FIBA Basketball World Cup over Serbia on September 14.
 He averaged 12.3 points, 6.6 rebounds and 2.1 blocks per game in 9 games played, while shooting 54.9% from the field.
+On April 15, 2024, Davis was named to the 2024 U.S. Olympic team, returning to the national team after a 10-year gap.
+He helped Team USA win the gold medal, and in six games, he averaged 8.3 points, 6.7 rebounds, 2.0 assists, 1.2 steals and a team-high 1.5 blocks per game while shooting 62.5% from the field.

 Esports career

 On June 19, 2022, Davis signed with FaZe Clan, joining Faze Clan's Nuke Squad for Call of Duty.
-He also become the tallest esports player, replacing Dr Disrespect.